Frivec/MovingBlocks/README.md

 # MovingBlocks
 Plugin to move blocks in Minecraft 1.16.2

+MovingBlocks by Frivec is licensed under CC BY-SA 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0

 __Description:__

 This plugin allow you to move blocks by following a pattern.